KarthikSabareesh/research-summary-agents/README.md

 Follow the "Running the Application" section above.

 ### 2. Access the Web Interface
-Open `http://localhost:3000` in your browser.
+Open `http://localhost:3000` in your browser if ran locally or use Vercel deployment link.

 ### 3. Submit a Query
 - Enter your research question in the text area
-- Select citation format (APA, MLA, Chicago, or Simple)
 - Click "Research" button

 ### 4. View Results
-The interface has 4 tabs:
+The interface has 3 tabs:
 - **📄 Summary**: Key findings and executive summary
-- **🎯 Credibility Analysis**: Source quality charts and statistics
 - **📚 Citations**: Formatted citations with credibility scores
 - **🔍 Full Report**: Complete raw output